penny-five/osakemyrsky/README.md

 sh bootstrap.sh
 ```

-This will perform the following things:
+This performs the following things:

-- Install dependencies
+- Installs dependencies
-- Bootstrap the Lerna project
+- Bootstraps the Lerna project
-- Create `.env` file under each package
+- Creates a `.env` file under each package

 Once this is done, fill in the missing values to each `.env` file.